Burial Costs in Florida (2026)

 A traditional burial in Florida costs approximately $7,800 for the funeral service plus $3,600 for a cemetery plot.
 When you add a burial vault ($1,440), opening and closing fees ($1,800), casket ($2,340), and headstone ($1,000-$3,000), the total typically ranges from $14,640 to $20,580.

-Is a burial vault required in Florida?
+Do I need a vault for burial in Florida?

 How do I compare cemetery costs in Florida?